SISE-Web-Development-Environments/204434906/README.md

-# Rinas's website
+# Rina's website
-my name is Yaara Rumney, and this is my first website!
+My name is Yaara Rumney, and this is my first website!

-I've decided to dedicate it to my beloving grandmother- Rina Treidel.
+I've decided to dedicate it to my beloving grandmother - Rina Treidel.

 I hope you will enjoy it, like i enjoyed building it!